-Services and applications are built on the OCLC WorldShare Platform, a global, interconnected Web architecture that provides flexible, open access to WorldCat data.
+Services and applications are built on the OCLC WorldShare Platform, a global, interconnected web architecture that provides flexible, open access to WorldCat data.
 A consistent set of business- and data-level web services lets libraries, developers and partners build and share applications that streamline and enhance library workflows.

 Just as WorldCat provides a centralized resource for library data, WorldShare provides a centralized library services platform for managing activities, service delivery and workflows.
-OCLC is moving all library management tasks onto a single platform where data and activities can be efficiently reused in as many situations as possible, reducing effort and saving time for library staff.
+OCLC is moving all library management tasks onto this single platform where data and activities can be efficiently reused in as many situations as possible, reducing effort and saving time for library staff.